Fincch Sushi Room

 Chef Machi – Fincch Sushi Room

-With over 20 years of experience in the kitchen, Chef Machi, emanates a quiet confidence; secure in his skill yet humble in his outlook.
+With over 20 years of experience in the kitchen, Chef Machi, emanates quiet confidence at Fincch Sushi Room; secure in his skill yet humble in his outlook.
 His career working with Japanese cuisine began in one of the finest places to start at the time, the Shangri-La Hotel in Singapore in one of Japan’s most respected restaurant brands, Nadaman, that has a history of over 150 years in Japan.
-We’re happy to take recommendations and so leave the choosing of what to order to the expert.
+We’re happy to take recommendations and so leave the choice of what to order to the expert.

 Fincch Sushi Room Menu

 Sushi and sashimi are positively the highlights on the menu but there’s a good collection of other Japanese favourites to hold most diner’s interests too.
 We launch with the crowning glory, sashimi, and continue to sample from across the offerings.

 Fincch’s Sashimi (RM380) platter has quickly become the talk of the town with its superbly carved slices of seven different types of premium seasonal seafood hand-selected by the chef.
 Today’s tray holds amberjack, red tuna, botan shrimp from Hokkaido, horse mackerel, fatty tuna, scallop and sea urchin.
 Each and every morsel is a succulent treat.

 Tori Karaage (RM18), fried chicken, is sound in its simplicity.
 Pieces of thigh are battered and deep-fried and served solely with a slice of lemon.
 The moderately thick coating holds the moisture within and a squeeze of the citrus lifts the profile to more than pleasurable.